starshine-bcit/hierarch/README.md

 ### Admin

 The so-called admin server is an identity provider, hosting Keycloak.
-It also contains the primary Postgres database, which a variety of other services use.

 This server, in it's current configuration, is also responsible for hosting and mirroring the automated backups from the other servers.
 The backups are designed in this fashion: